-* If the covers are really grungy, then I would definitely pre-wash them as well, but just remember that you should treat EACH load of your covers in the exact same way so that they don’t come out looking different.
+Important: If the covers are REALLY grungy, then I would definitely pre-wash them as well.
+Remember that you should treat EACH load of your covers in the exact same way so that they don’t come out looking different.

-If you bleach one batch but not the other, or pre-wash one load overnight but not the other batch…you could end up with mismatched cushions, and that’s definitely NOT the look you are likely going for, right?
+For example, if you bleach one batch but not the other, or pre-wash one load overnight but not the other batch…you could end up with mismatched cushions.
+That’s definitely NOT the look you are likely going for, right?

 This is a two-step process.
 First, I run mine through the dryer…

 **DO NOT USE HEAT in the dryer!
 I repeat: do not put the dryer on any setting with heat!!**

 If you use heat, you will shrink the covers, and then they are a B-I-%^& to put back on.
 Trust me.
 I have a “friend” who did that once…hah.

 Similar to the washing phase, you’ll need to dry in batches so your machine isn’t overstuffed.
 After running the cushions on air fluff for about an hour, I let them hang on my drying rack until they are completely dry.